 Why are client experiences with the same technology so divergent?

 In today’s technology-centric world, SaaS platforms are the instruments at center stage.
 An instrument by itself will simply lie in silence until it is picked up and played.
 Individuals and teams of people collaborate to apply their expertise, skill, and creativity to make the instrument sing.
 Any organization with the right resources can invest in the technological equivalent of a Steinway grand piano.
 The powerful capabilities of this specific instrument would still be muted and lost in the hands of a novice player, or even in the hands of a world-renowned musician…who plays classic rock guitar.

 Once an Experience Management technology is identified, many companies treat the selection of the services team who will design, customize, build, and orchestrate the technology as inconsequential or an afterthought.
 Regardless of the instrument, the primary difference between creating a symphony or a cacophony is the players–the people working on the platform.

 These people, the players, are the services teams who listen, understand, and translate their client’s business needs to ongoing, evolving program and platform design and development.
 Exceptional services partners bring up-to-date expertise in the technology, a perspective on how it may best be applied to enable action and improvement, and guidance on where to focus to meet an organization’s CX maturity and changing business priorities.
 Picking the right services team for your organization demands the same rigor and attention as the choice of technology.

-Matt Fulton is commonFont’s co-founder and Managing Director of Client Solutions, where he leads teams that make clients’ experience management platforms sing.
+Matt Fulton is commonFont’s Co-founder and Chief Customer Officer, where he leads teams that make clients’ Experience Management platforms sing.
 Lacking any musical training or talent, he’s found a way to fulfill his ambitions as an artist by drawing connections between technology and classical music.